Post

 Why Binary Injection Matters

-In our previous article on code signing, we demonstrated basic binary modification by patching text strings.
+In my previous article on code signing, I demonstrated basic binary modification by patching a text string.
 This article explores advanced modification techniques through binary injection.

 Binary injection enables: